japkettu/FoxyIntel/README.md

 ## Known problems

-- FoxyIntel doesn't save database in local host.
-Data will be lost when Docker container shuts down.

 - ChatGPT option in Settings doesn't work.

 - Since FoxyIntel reads only text files, PDF files must be converted to .txt with tools like `pdftotext` or https://pdftotext.com